danpho/PerlPrograms4glassmaterials/README.md

 # PerlPrograms4glassmaterials

 This directory is under constructing.
-Most programs have been done before 2020.
+Most programs had been done before 2020.
 Some programs are developping for more functions.

 All programs were written by Dr. Liaoyuan Wang.
 All CopyRights belong to Liaoyuan Wang.